MaksimDzhangirov/backendBankExample/docs/part39-eng.md

-development environment, how to define a set of APIs and data structures using `protobuf` and generate gRPC stubs from it, how to implement the gRPC service handlers, and finally how to generate and set up a gRPC gateway as well as its swagger documentation page for HTTP clients.
+development environment, how to define a set of APIs and data structures using `protobuf` and generate gRPC stubs from it, how to implement the gRPC service handlers, and finally how to generate and set up a gRPC gateway as well as its Swagger documentation page for HTTP clients.

 ![](../images/part39/6.png)